'Zero trust' approach to beefing up govt cyber defences

 The crooks used the software to launch ransomware attacks on 1,500 businesses globally.
 Ransomware locks up digital files until the cyber criminals are paid.

-To try and mitigate such threats, Singapore's new cyber-security strategy, announced by Senior Minister and Coordinating Minister for National Security Teo Chee Hean on Tuesday, seeks to beef up the public sector's cyber defences and ensure government systems are secure.
+To try and mitigate such threats, Singapore's new cyber-security strategy seeks to beef up the public sector's cyber defences and ensure government systems are secure.

-Some steps include putting in place tailored measures to safeguard various public-sector infocomm technology and smart systems, based on factors such as how critical they are.
+Some steps include tailored measures to safeguard various public-sector infocomm technology and smart systems, based on factors such as how critical they are.

 The Smart Nation and Digital Government Group is advising public agencies on implementing these measures and deploying chief information security officers across the Government to help.